snotskie/ttrpg/site/src/index.md

     For your campaign setting, you may find it helpful to create a new Stat for your players.
 For example:

     > **🐦‍🔥 Hex:** Use of wands, spells, potions, and other magical instruments, traps, lore, and knowledge.
+    > **💀 Hardship:** Shared narrative touchstones of the story that represent the town's obstacles, troubles, and adversities.
+This Stat cannot be upgraded beyond a $d4$, but can still be involved in Spark Stat Checks and be boosted by Abilities like other Basic Stats.

     However, please note, if you want to create a new Stat, it must: